Pensions in Germany Explained:

 The most important decision you need to make is the index or basket of stocks that you want to track.
 Next comes the ETF that tracks this basket.

-At Pensionfriend we focus on data and cost.
-Our aim is to find those ETFs that replicate our preferred stock indices with the best tracking difference and cost combination.
-For the Stoxx 50 index, this can save you over 0,5 % per year.
+At Pensionfriend, we focus on data and cost.
+We aim to find those ETFs that replicate our preferred stock indices with the best tracking difference and cost combination.
+For the STOXX 50 index, this can save you over 0,5 % per year.
 To select the preferred stock indices, we compare their performance using the longest unbiased data series available, which spans over 150 years and across many business cycles and crises.
-This way we understand the relative performance and risk much better.
+This way, we understand the relative performance and risk much better.

 We're very happy you've understood the importance of investing for your retirement.
 Our primary goal is to see everyone achieve financial security.
 Whether you choose to invest through the Pensionfriend Pension Plan or independently, we're supportive of your decision.